mcnuttandrew/color-buddy/README.md

 ## TODOS

 - [x] New "blank" button.
-- [ ] Too many menu options, refactor so that they have a logical and usable hierarchy
+- [x] Too many menu options, refactor so that they have a logical and usable hierarchy
-- [ ] Minor: Make keyboard short cut (option+up/down) for the z-direction
-- [ ] Chore: Extract some common types into a top level location (like types.ts type thing)
 - [x] Chore: Rearrange some of the colors in the color area eg make rg on xy and b on z etc, blocking polar stuff
 - [x] Polar stuff
-- [ ] Insert color theory options, eg insert opposing, inserting analogous color, etc, mine from the adobe picker
-- [ ] Labels, tooltips, etc
-- [ ] Nice to have: Rest of basic geometry manipulations: flip (horizontal, vertical), scale, Distribute radially
 - [x] Make lints have configurable parameters
 - [x] Examples: A (default) example showing annotated math stuff
 - [x] Examples: SVG Upload